 Learn how to draw a great looking Porg from Star Wars with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Porg from Star Wars.
+By following the simple steps, you too can easily draw a perfect Porg from Star Wars.

 Porgs are "small, flat-muzzled avians that flock about the rocks and roost in the cliffs of Luke Skywalker's secluded island" on the uncharted world of Ahch-to.
 They are round and fluffy, with snouts instead of beaks.

 Porgs are curious and inquisitive.
 They are attracted to shiny objects, including Luke's lightsaber.
 They are also quite smart - they seem to understand some human language.

 They also seemed to realize what was happening when Chewbacca roasted some of their kind for dinner.